What are the different types of homeowners insurance policies?

-Finding the right home insurance coverage starts with knowing what kind of policy form you need.
+Finding the right home insurance coverages starts with knowing what kind of policy form you need.
 A policy form represents the type of property insurance needed for a homeowner, condo owner, or renter.
 Here are the eight types of property insurance:

 HO-1 (basic form)